jacobweiss2305/jacobweiss2305/README.md

 Helping companies build Service-as-a-Software using AI

 Need help?
-Send me a email: jaweiss2305@gmail.com
+Send me an email: jaweiss2305@gmail.com

 <!--
 **jacobweiss2305/jacobweiss2305** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.